top of page

 Suvin was kicking at some brittle shells when he replied, “Yeah, but they would have gotten washed away by now.”

 I was feeling it, too, and he knew.
 Another storm would start soon.
-The dull sky was getting thicker, and the air was becoming rough on the throat.
-We pulled up our breathers taken from the labs.
+The air was becoming rough on the throat, a thick, pea-soup green that tasted of sulfur and wet pennies.
+We pulled up our breathers, the rubber seals pinching our faces.

-We took the road back to Campus City, through the main entrance gate where angels clothed in white dresses and suits used to pose for photographs.
-We needed to check on Lucy.
+We took the road back to Campus City, through the main entrance gate on our way to check on Lucy.

 As we went by the roundabout, I envisioned a busy confusion of cars making their way in and out.
 I could almost hear them in my mind, hidden by the building breeze.

 “Where you going?”
 Suvin asked frankly.
-“There is a storm coming.”
+“There’s a storm coming.”

 “Yeah,” Warren started, his voice coarse and low.
 “We’re just coming to realize that.”